 Many of the drugs used to treat multiple myeloma have been shown in clinical trials to work in most patients.
 That is, drugs are chosen for use in a given patient because studies have shown them to be effective in other patients whose myeloma is at a similar stage or has a similar level of risk.
 These treatments are further tailored to the characteristics of the specific patient, taking into account factors like his or her age, previous treatments, and any other medical conditions that may be present.
 Overall, the goal of myeloma treatment is to make sure the patient gets the right treatment at the right time, experiences as few side effects as possible, and isn’t under- or over-treated.

-However, as the MMRF’s CoMMpass study has shown, myeloma is not one uniform disease but rather a variety of different disease subtypes defined by different genetic mutations.
+However, as the MMRF’s CoMMpass study and the Multiple Myeloma Research Consortium’s Molecular Profiling Initiative have shown, myeloma is not one uniform disease but rather a variety of different disease subtypes defined by different genetic mutations.
 In other words, an individual’s genetic blueprint determines the type of myeloma he or she has.
 And, as researchers are learning, the type of myeloma a patient has is one of the most important factors that must be considered when choosing treatment.

 Precision medicine—a treatment approach that uses genetic tests to identify the exact myeloma subtype a patient has—is changing the way myeloma treatments are selected and delivered.
 Using precision medicine, the health care team can individualize treatments to patients based on their specific genetic blueprint.
 A revolutionary step forward in myeloma management, precision medicine shifts the focus of myeloma treatment from what works best for most patients to what works best for an individual patient.